Per diem: Contract law

 Per diem clauses may be used in contracts to specify penalty accruals.
 Such wording would be found in reference to the expected closing date for a real estate contract, typically compensating a seller for a buyer's lack of expedience..

 Russia

-Per diem in Russia is normally set up by companies but in accordance with the legislation cannot be lower than 700 RUR for travel in Russia and 2500 RUR for travel outside of Russia.
+Per diem in Russia is normally set up by companies but in accordance with the legislation cannot be lower than 700 ₽ for travel in Russia and 2500 ₽ for travel outside of Russia.